Canadian Drumline Association Regulations 2023

-1.7 All drumlines wishing to participate in CDA events must become a “Registered Competing Ensemble”.
-If your organization has multiple units, each drumline must be registered with the CDA to compete.
+1.6 All drumlines wishing to participate in CDA events must become a “Registered Competing Ensemble”.
+If your organization has multiple units, one registration will suffice.

-1.9 Public verbal, digital, or written slander of the CDA, any representative of the CDA, competing ensembles, board directors, or adjudicators will result in an ejection of offending ensembles membership.
+1.8 Public verbal, digital, or written slander of the CDA, any representative of the CDA, competing ensembles, board directors, or adjudicators may result in an ejection of offending ensembles membership.

 2.0 A drumline consists of marching snare drums, marching multi-tenor drums, marching bass drums, and marching cymbals.
 A competing ensemble must be a minimum of 51% drumline.

 2.1 Instrumentation is limited to those instruments typically utilized and recognized as part of a percussion section.
 Electronic instruments recognized as normal stage and band rhythm section instruments are also allowed.
-Conventional wind and/or string instruments (other than string bass and guitar) may not be used.
-Single tone, non-keyed horns (i.e. whistles, sirens, animal calls, etc.) may be used only if generating an effect and may not be used in any melodic form.
+Conventional wind and/or string instruments (other than string bass and guitar) may not be used

 Penalty: ten (10) points per infraction